Patrick Chung: Early life

-Chung was born in Kingston, Jamaica.
+Chung was born on August 19, 1987, in Kingston, Jamaica.
 His mother is Sophia George, who was a one-hit wonder in the UK with her 1985 hit "Girlie Girlie" that reached number one in Jamaica, topping the RJR chart for 11 weeks, and was also a Top-10 hit in the UK.
-At the time of recording, Sophia worked as a teacher of hearing-impaired learners.
+At the time of recording, George worked as a teacher of hearing-impaired learners.
 She married her manager, Ronald Chung (Patrick's father), and they relocated to Miami in the mid-1990s and later settled in Los Angeles.

 Chung lived in Jamaica until age 10 before moving to California, where he attended Rancho Cucamonga High School in Rancho Cucamonga, California.
 Chung played football as a safety and wide receiver and was a two-time All-League pick.
 He graduated high school in June 2004, two months before his 17th birthday.

 College career

 Chung enrolled at the University of Oregon in 2004 once he turned 17 years old.
-After redshirting in 2004, Chung, now 18, took over at the "rover" position in 2005, ranking second on the team with 91 tackles (5 solo), as he caused a fumble and deflected five passes.
+After redshirting in 2004, Chung took over at the "rover" position at age 18 in 2005, ranking second on the team with 91 tackles (five solo) while also recording a forced fumble and five pass deflections.
 He earned All-Pacific-10 Conference honorable mention honors, and a spot on the Sporting News Freshman All-American Team.

-In 2006, Chung once again earned All-Pac-10 honorable mention, finishing third on the team with 84 tackles, two sacks, and four interceptions.
+As a sophomore in 2006, Chung once again earned All-Pac-10 honorable mention, finishing third on the team with 84 tackles, two sacks, and four interceptions.

 As a junior, Chung was named Second Team All-American and first-team All-Pac-10 Conference.
-He received the Gordon E. Wilson Award, given to the team's top special teams player.
+He earned the Gordon E. Wilson Award, given to the team's top special teams player.
 Chung averaged 22.3 yards on nine kickoff returns while leading the Ducks with a career-high 117 tackles (71 solos), adding 7.5 stops for loss.
 He broke up nine passes and was credited with a pair of interceptions.

 Chung garnered Third Team All-American accolades in addition to making the All-Pac 10 first-team for the second consecutive year in 2008.
 Along with offensive lineman Max Unger, the pair set the school record with 51 consecutive starting assignments.
-Chung had 92 tackles (58 solos) in 13 games, coming up with two sacks among his 6.5 stops for loss.
-He caused and recovered a fumble, deflected seven passes, and returned his only interception 31 yards for a touchdown.
+Chung finished his senior season with 92 tackles (58 solos) in 13 games, coming up with two sacks among his 6.5 stops for loss to go along with a forced fumble, a fumble recovery, seven pass deflections, and a pick-six.

 Chung holds the distinction of starting more games than any other defensive player in Oregon history, having started 51 straight games during his collegiate career.